patrickneil03/TaskflowRepoApp/README.md

 HTTPS via ACM protects all public traffic

-Lambda roles are tightly scoped.
+Lambda roles are tightly scoped

 ## 📚 Learning Highlights
 This project helped me develop and demonstrate skills in: